 So, can a P2P system become a payment system?
 The answer is yes, but it wouldn’t be practical as a universally-accepted method of payment.

 Nothing beats good electronic payment systems.
 They are simply the best that we can currently come up with based on the technology and knowledge that we currently possess — and there’s nothing wrong with that.
-Why reinvent the wheel after all?Opinions expressed here by Contributors are their own.
+Why reinvent the wheel after all?Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.